-Wayne’s world was turned upside down after a horrific injury cost him 10 years of his life.
+Wayne's life was turned upside down by a major injury

 Wayne Straw, from Belper, had a steady job as a plumber but a freak accident with an angle grinder changed his life and sent him into a spiral of mental illness, unemployment and homelessness.

 Wayne said: “I feel like I’ve wasted ten years of my life.
 I had a good job but the accident meant that I was unable to work.